MYY99/Projects/Embedded Software/A Smart Door System/README.md

 Take note that only the basic functionalities of these features are described, and additional modifications must be implemented according to the marking rubric to obtain higher grades.

 ## An Ugly Prototype...:D
+Please don't mind the ugly prototype...
+We rushed it out for demonstration purpose only (aesthetics and tidiness put aside for a moment :D).
 ![WhatsApp Image 2023-05-18 at 06 26 14 (1)](https://github.com/MYY99/Projects/assets/133868293/446669e1-8582-4a4b-871a-be30875c2db5)

 ![WhatsApp Image 2023-05-18 at 06 26 14](https://github.com/MYY99/Projects/assets/133868293/f609306e-8060-4028-9f8d-cb4027bde30e)